qossmic/deprecation-detector/README.md

 $ deprecation-detector check src/ .rules/some_generated_rule_set
 ```

-If you have different source paths, you can pass them seperated by a comma.
+If you have different source paths you can pass them seperated by a comma.

 ```bash
 $ deprecation-detector check src/,legacy/ vendor/